 Finally, many scientists do acknowledge a top layer (John Lennox, Alister McGrath, etc.) and this in no way changes how they do science.

 This is why I mostly refrain from using scientific apologetics.
 It has its place and I have great respect for those in the field, however, I don’t find it the most convincing way to God.
 If we rely solely on science as evidence of God’s existence, what do we do if that science changes or new discoveries are made?
 Re-write our interpretation or try to refute it?
 In our generation, science is a massive step to finding the truth and when a Christian tries to brush it away, we’re only putting stumbling blocks between the genuine seeker and God.
 Christians who try to write off evolution as absurd, as if the existence of God hangs on whether it is true or not, are doing no favours.
 If evolution falls it needs to be at the hand of science itself.
 Christianity is established by the resurrection of Jesus Christ, not evolution.
-Neither does it stand on inerrancy, Adam and Eve, or anything else critics may object to in the face of modern science (and as a side, we’ll be looking at Adam and Eve soon).
+Neither does it stand on inerrancy, Adam and Eve, or anything else critics may object to in the face of modern science.
 This is not to say I think evolution is true but that I’m neutral either way.

 In closing, for those who believe science poses a threat to your faith, you needn’t worry.
 At most maybe your idea of inerrancy needs some reevaluating.
 If you wish to argue against evolution or any kind of science that you believe threatens your faith, my only advice to you is to make your argument a thoroughly scientific one.
 If you present your argument as a conflict between the Bible and science you will convince no one other than those already on your side.
 You can love science and the Bible.
 There’s no battle between the two.

 Link 1 (forming the thesis)

 Link 2 (responding to objections from a fundamentalist atheist who believes the Bible must be read in scientific terms)